Daylight saving time in Mexico: Baja California

-The state of Baja California (not Baja California Sur) has observed daylight saving time for several decades and, until 1996, was the only Mexican state to observe it.
+The state of Baja California (not Baja California Sur) has observed daylight saving time for several decades and, until 1996, was the only state to observe it.

 Since 2022, Baja California is the only state that continues to observe DST statewide instead of along a limited border region.

 Sonora

 The state of Sonora has not observed DST since 1998 because of the non-observance of DST by most of its neighbor Arizona and its important economic ties with that U.S. state.

 Island territories

 The Islas Marías and the Revillagigedo Islands do not observe DST.
 The westernmost island of the Revillagigedo Archipelago, Clarion Island, uses UTC−08:00 (PST) all the time.

 Quintana Roo

 The state of Quintana Roo decided not to observe DST as of 1 February 2015, when it switched time zones from CST to EST.